Fashion director of HOT HOT HOT! Annabelle is based in Paris and began her career in fashion in 2000 after graduating at Studio Berçot.

 He has worked with photographers such as Jean-Baptiste Mondino, Matthew Brookes, Billy Kidd, Alice Rosati, Pierre Debusschere and directors like Harmony Korine, Alex & Liane, Louis de Caunes, Fabien Constant…

 Hugo has left school at 16yo to start doing make up.
-Since then he evolve in the fashion in the fashion industry and worked with photographers, or artist such as Arnaud lajeunie, Eric Nher, Anthony Maule, Jean-Baptiste Mondino, Nicolas Vallois, Alice Rosati, Pierre et Gilles, Dario Catellani, Fanny Latour Lambert, Vincent Van De Wijngaard, Karl Lagerfeld
+Since then he evolve in the fashion industry and worked with photographers, or artist such as Arnaud lajeunie, Eric Nher, Anthony Maule, Jean-Baptiste Mondino, Nicolas Vallois, Alice Rosati, Pierre et Gilles, Dario Catellani, Fanny Latour Lambert, Vincent Van De Wijngaard, Karl Lagerfeld

 His clients include Lancôme, Chanel, Salvator Ferragamo, Bonpoint, Poetry, Farfetch, Yproject, Numéro Paris, Numero Japan, China, Encens, Vogue Taiwan, Ukraine, Metal, Crash, Elle.